Paradoxical Undercurrents of Christianity

 And he said unto me, My grace is sufficient for thee: for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me.
 Therefore I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses for Christ’s sake: for when I am weak, then am I strong.
 2 Corinthians 12:9

-When our circumstance is favorable, and we excel in the affairs of life (with talent and skill given to us by whom?), we have little use for God.
-When we are weak, beaten down by life’s challenges or misfortune, we are receptive to the will of God and rely on him for strength, wisdom, and endurance.
-It is his strength that enables righteous character in the face of adversity.
-We should thank him for the things in our lives that humble us, his grace that gives us the ability to endure those trials, and his strength to lift us up when we are weak.
+When our circumstances are favorable, and we excel in the affairs of life (with talent and skill given to us by whom?), we have little use for God.
+However, when we are weak and beaten down by life’s challenges or misfortune, we become more receptive to the will of God.
+We look to him for strength, wisdom, and endurance.
+Through his strength, we develop righteous character in the face of adversity.
+We should be thankful for the experiences in our lives that humble us, his grace that enables us to endure trials, and his strength when we are weak.

 We Give to Prosper.